keycryptovc/base/projects/cryptoabs.md

 Co-founder: [Phyrex Tsai](../people/phyrex_tsai.md)
 Co-founder: [Yan Lai](../people/yan_lai.md)
 ## Business Model
-CryptoABS is a platform for financing with physical assets in Ethereum. it is a bridge between the real world and the so-called crypto-world.
+CryptoABS is a platform for financing with physical assets in Ethereum.
+It is a bridge between the real world and the so-called crypto-world.
 CryptoABS introduces a revolutionary way to use the crypto-currency by imposing the physical assets from the real world.
 It can not only stabilize the Ethereum ecosystem but revitalize the real-world as well.
 ## Contacts
 [Twitter](https://twitter.com/cryptoabs)
 [Facebook](https://www.facebook.com/cryptoabs.project/)